Blog

 Resilience isn’t about avoiding hardship—it’s about how you respond to it.
 After a stroke, life can feel uncertain, overwhelming, and deeply changed.
 But many survivors discover a powerful inner strength that helps them adapt, recover, and even thrive.
 What sets resilient people apart isn’t luck or perfect health—it’s mindset, daily habits, and perspective.
 In this article, we explore three key things resilient people do that can help you navigate recovery with hope, confidence, and determination.

-Resilience is defined as: “an ability to recover from or adjust easily to misfortune or change.”
+Resilience is often defined as “the ability to recover from or adjust easily to misfortune or change.”
+But when you’re living through something life-changing—like a stroke or a loss—that definition can feel much too simple.

 Mental Wellbeing